peergreen/toolkit-peergreen-tasks/Readme.md

     Representation: (), (A, B)
 A Parallele represents an **unordonned** (parallelizable) set of Tasks.

-## Requirement
-A Requirement simply verifies that some conditions are met.

 ## Execution
 An Execution is responsible of executing a Pipeline or Parallel.
 It uses a JDK ExecutorService to abstract itself from the ThreadPool.